≡ Menu

 From there…

-You’ll want to make sure that you’re completely honest with your life insurance agent before applying for coverage.
-By doing so, you will be helping him or her narrow down what options might be the “best”.
+Lastly, before applying for coverage, you’ll want to be completely honest with your life insurance agent.
+By doing so, you will be helping them narrow down what options might be the “best.”

-Now, will we be able to help out everyone who has been previously diagnosed with an AVM?
+Now, can we help out everyone previously diagnosed with an AVM?

 No, probably not.
 But what we can tell you is that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many of the Best Burial Life Insurance Companies as well so that if someone isn’t able to qualify for a traditional life insurance policy, chances are there may be some other “type” of product that you CAN qualify for.